pkams/-Machine-Learning-Engineer-Udacity/README.md

 # Capstone Project

-This repository contains a proposal for Udacity Machine Learning Engineer Capstone Project.
+This repository contains the proposal, reports and files for the Udacity Machine Learning Engineer Capstone Project.

 The data for this project can be acessed in the Kaggle page [Fire Dataset](https://www.kaggle.com/phylake1337/fire-dataset)